-B. Step Two
+B. Step Two - Incident Review

-The Vice President will conduct a review based on the report.
+In cases where the behavior(s) in question are referred to the Office of the Vice President, he/she will conduct a review based on the nature of the report.
 When conducting the review, the Vice President shall consider, among other things: (a) the severity of the reported behavior; (b) whether the reported behavior represents a direct threat to the health, welfare and safety of the College's community; (c) the student's academic, attendance and discipline records; (d) whether this type of behavior has been reported in the past; and (e) whether or not the reported behavior, if true, violates the Code of Student Conduct.

-When conducting the review, the Vice President may: (a) speak with the student; (b) gather additional evidence or information by interviewing members of the College community; (c) compile additional documentation; and (d) review other evidentiary sources.
+When conducting the review, the Vice President, or his/her designee, may: (a) speak with the student; (b) gather additional evidence or information by interviewing members of the College community; (c) compile additional documentation; and (d) review other evidentiary sources.

-Based on the result of the conduct review, the Vice President may do the following: (a) treat the matter as a disciplinary action pursuant to Policy 5.3.2 - Student Code of Conduct, if a violation is believed to have occurred; (b) make a written referral of his/her findings to SAT for review; or (c) no further action is warranted.
-If the Vice President makes a referral to SAT, he/she shall inform the student in writing concerning the referral and shall provide both the student and SAT with a copy of his/her conduct review findings.
+Based on the result of the review, the Vice President, or his/her designee, may do the following: (a) treat the matter as a disciplinary action pursuant to Policy 5.3.2 - Student Code of Conduct, if a violation is believed to have occurred; (b) issue a Trespass Notice; (c) make a written referral of his/her findings to BAT for review; or (d) no further action is warranted.
+If the Vice President refers the matter to the BAT for review, he/she will call for a meeting of the BAT for discussion and potential action recommendations.
+The referral will be communicated to the student on a case-by-case basis as needed at the discretion of the Office of Vice President.
+The Vice President will also include any other College stakeholders at his/her discretion if deemed appropriate.